FAQ

 At AIT, computer science and software engineering majors learn from renowned professors, in a country that has a reputation for educating renowned scientists and inventors.
 Students have a wide range of courses from which to choose, including courses on creative design and entrepreneurship, foundational courses in computer science, advanced applications such as computational biology and computer vision for digital film post-production, and humanities courses related to Hungary’s rich cultural heritage.

 AIT campus is located in Aquincum, the old Roman town of Budapest, on the banks of a beautiful branch of the Danube River.
 AIT’s building is located in a state-of-the-art business park whose tenants include many IT and R&D companies, such as Microsoft, SAP, Servier, Canon, Sybase, and Graphisoft.
-In the park, you will find two cafeterias that are perfect for lunch.
-In addition, the AIT building has a big kitchen, club room, computer lab, and Wi-Fi.
+In the park, you will find seven cafeterias that are convenient solutions for daily meals: 3 of them offer various options for lunch, and there are 4 snack bars as well.

 AIT is a small and friendly program.
-We enroll only 30-50 students a semester from North America and Hungary, and classes are small (5-15 students is typical).
+We enroll only 80-100 students per semester from North America and Hungary, and classes are small (typically 10-20 students).
 Our faculty members often develop close mentoring relationships with their classes, and the AIT staff is always present and available for assistance, so you will receive lots of personal attention.

 AIT will help you find reasonable, pre-arranged accommodations for your stay in Budapest.
 Usually, two or three students share an apartment in downtown Budapest, and near excellent transportation and great cultural offerings.
 To help us find suitable roommates for you, you will be asked to fill out an electronic Room Match Form before you arrive in Budapest.